 - Separate /home partition and one or more separate partition for /var, /tmp, /usr, /root, etc. Some people call this the complex scheme.
 It uses four (4) or more partitions including the swap partition.

-To make things simple, we will use the two-partition scheme, partitioning a 30GB disk into a 28GB root (/) partition, and a 2GB swap partition.
+To make things simple, we will use the two-partition scheme.
+We will partition a 30GB disk into a 28GB root (/) partition and a 2GB swap partition.